 Never add lighting above the waterline.
 Avoid lighted accessories such as speakers or light rope.
-Switch off underwater lights when underway.
-Use only factory-installed, low-intensity courtesy lighting on the water.

 RECOMMENDED SAFETY EQUIPMENT

 Carry and know how to use the following equipment in addition to the required equipment on board at all times as an extra safety precaution: